Panretin Side Effects

 Generic name: alitretinoin topical

-Note: This page contains side effects data for the generic drug alitretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Panretin.
+Note: This document contains side effect information about alitretinoin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Panretin.

 Common side effects of Panretin include: pain, pruritus, and skin rash.
 Other side effects include: exfoliative dermatitis, disorder of integument, and skin edema.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to alitretinoin topical: topical gel/jelly

-As well as its needed effects, alitretinoin topical (the active ingredient contained in Panretin) may cause unwanted side effects that require medical attention.
+Along with its needed effects, alitretinoin topical (the active ingredient contained in Panretin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Abrasion of skin